After three failed startups this millenial CA started his own firm Daftery & Associates and eventually found success

 Spent months to get the processing house in place for processing the raw material, negotiating, and finally making a deal to purchase cashew fruits directly from the farmers.
 But the farmers backtracked at the time of harvest asking for a 20% higher price rendering the entire business unviable for me who started out without much capital.

-A challenging but fulfilling beginning of our firm
+A challenging but fulfilling beginning for our firm

-My journey as a Practising Chartered Accountant and a CA firm started from a single seat (not even a desk) provided rent-free by my father in his small transport office and 0 employees.
+My journey as a Practising Chartered Accountant started from a single seat (not even a desk) provided rent-free by my father in his small transport office and 0 employees.

 Despite the knowledge developed during articleship in the fields of M&A, ESOPS, FEMA, International Tax, Fundraising, and other boutique areas, I struggled to get assignments.